AngryMaciek/SC4DA/README.md

 This is a recipe for creating an environment with standard tools that I use for widely understood data analysis.

+## Notes:
+* Rstudio is not available since it is not available by conda.
+Therefore no packages development.
+All interactive work in Jupyter Lab, but interactive work and git are for conda env, not docker!
+Dual action: container and venv (for dev)
+* it can also serve as singularity container for snakemake rules, snakemake called from venv that has it (this one!)
+* Anaconda gCC, g++, fortran compilers

 ## Creating and running a docker container

 ## Creating a conda virtual environment